kexhest/waves-webgl/README.md

 Waves WEBGL
 ===============

-Just some imagemanupulation with shaders, creating an illusion of waves on a static image.
+Just some image manupulation with shaders, creating an illusion of waves on a static image.

 ## Installation
 If you've never used Node or npm before, you'll need to install Node.